 “I want to play a role in closing the gap between the local Indigenous community and non-Indigenous people, and between the patient and health professionals,” she said.

 “We’ve got people who are not taking medication properly and are constantly sick, always in and out of doctor’s clinics and the hospital.
 But with a Bachelor of Pharmacy and a job as a pharmacist, I’ll be able to apply my knowledge to help them.”

-Recognising the valuable role pharmacists play in providing healthcare and advice, CSU established its pharmacy program in 1997 to address the regional skills shortage.
+Recognising the valuable role pharmacists play in providing healthcare and advice, we established its pharmacy program in 1997 to address the regional skills shortage.

-Since then, the Pharmacy Foundation has played an important role in helping to create campus facilities and scholarships for students, along with other initiatives that support CSU’s pharmacy program.
+Since then, the Pharmacy Foundation has played an important role in helping to create campus facilities and scholarships for students, along with other initiatives that support our pharmacy program.